npm package discovery and stats viewer.

 }

-This means that you only need to call main, and both will be ran.
+This means that you only need to call parent, and both will be ran.
 Additionally, it also means that you can also call the env variable using $USER_NAME on Windows, even though the typical Windows syntax is %USER_NAME%.

-If you wish to pass a JSON string (such as when using ts-loader), you may do the following:
+If you wish to pass a JSON string (such as when using [ts-loader]), you may do the following:

 {